 When you start to think about your Wedding Day, you quickly realize that you need to become an expert in almost every field.
 First, you ask your experienced friends how they started to organize everything.
 With this initial knowledge you look for help on Google which becomes your best friend for the next few months while you are planning the perfect Wedding Day.
 What questions should you ask to find out more about the photographer who will capture your precious day?
-Below are 10 questions we suggest you ask any potential photographer.
+Below 10 questions we suggest you ask any potential photographer.

 1.Will you be the photographer on our wedding day?